 This intervention focuses on helping patients to accept their negative thoughts.
 It teaches them about coping with their negative feelings and emotions better, rather than trying to replace those emotions with worse or vague thoughts and feelings.

 Mindfulness and Relaxation Techniques

-Holistic and alternative therapies such as relaxation and mindfulness are an excellent option for treating high-functioning depression.
-Meditation, yoga, and other specially-designed exercises are used by health experts to help patients.
+Holistic and alternative therapies such as relaxation and mindfulness are excellent options for treating high-functioning depression.
+Meditation, yoga, and other specially designed exercises are used by health experts to help patients.

 FDA-Approved Pharmaceutical Therapy

 As we highlighted earlier, several pharmaceutical interventions have been advanced to help treat HFD.
 The commonest pharmaceutical treatments for HFD are: